Makorg123/Project5_/README.md

 ## Deployment with Streamlit
 I have deployed the time series analysis using Streamlit, a Python library for creating web applications with minimal effort.
 The Streamlit app allows users to interact with the analysis, explore the visualizations, and make predictions based on the models I've developed.
-You can access the deployed application by following this link: Link to Streamlit App.
+You can access the deployed application by following this link: [Streamlit](https://project5chicagotaxitripstimeseries-wwn89ktpevfmjexzrssvfq.streamlit.app/)

 ## Conclusion
 This project provides a comprehensive time series analysis of Chicago taxi trip data.
 I have applied ARIMA and Prophet models for forecasting,